 Use only a detergent oil with an API rating of SD or better.

-We've also had success running diesel truck oil (Shell Rotella, Chevron Delo, Mobil Delvac) at 15W-40 viscosity.
-Diesel oil has the bonus of extra detergent additives as well as zinc which older engines need.
+We've also had success running diesel truck oil at 15W-40 viscosity.
+Diesel oil has the bonus of extra detergent additives.
 Synthetic oils are not recommended as they will cause your clutch to slip.
-We recommend adding 2-3oz. of Zinc additive with every oil change.
+As of late 2023, Shell Rotella T4, Chevron Delo 400 and Mobil Delvac 1300 are now a semi-synthetic oil and cause clutch slippage in these engines.
+Be sure that any oil you are using is still 100% mineral oil.

 Engine Oil Change Instructions